 Native English speakers (and non-native English speakers with a TOEFL score of 267 and higher) may choose one of the foreign languages taught at Thunderbird.
-All levels of Chinese, French, German, Japanese, and Spanish are offered every trimester.
-Russian is offered on a rotational basis and is not offered every trimester.
-Please contact the Modern Language Office to determine when Russian will be offered.
+All levels of Chinese, French, German, Japanese, Russian and Spanish are offered every trimester.
 In limited situations of extremely low enrollment for a particular language course in a given trimester, Thunderbird reserves the right to make alternative arrangements with a student in order to satisfy a particular language course requirement.
-Please go to page 12 of the Bulletin-Language Requirements for Native English Speakers.
+Please go to the Language Requirements for Native English Speakers in the Bulletin.